arduino/docs-content/content/learn/03.programming/10.audio/audio.md

 ### Duration extension

-Here's some minor tweaks to the above to extend it just a bit.
-The above untouched is left out because its simplicity is great.
-Basically, the array has been changed to have durations and a sentinel was added to mark the end.
+In the example below some minor tweaks have been made, mostly changing the array to have durations and a sentinel was added to mark the end.
+The example shown above remains as it shows a great simplistic structure.

 ```
   float EIGHTH = 1;